EdwardWardell02/Random-Forest-Model-applied-to-the-Stock-Market/README.md

 * __Feature Selection__: Choose from technical indicators and price data.(see Figure 4)
 * __Feature Evaluation__: Correlation and scatter matrices are displayed for selected features. (see Figure 5 & 6)
 * __Hyperparameter Tuning__: Adjust model parameters through sliders. (see Figure 7)
-The window slider is because the RFM work through bootstrapping, as this is a forecasting problem, the base learners are trained individually on windows of the dataset instead of random sampling. (see Figure 8)
+The window slider is because the RFM work through bootstrapping, as this is a forecasting problem, the base learners are trained individually on windows of the dataset instead of random sampling.
+This dashboard shows two of these bootstrapping windows (see Figure 8)
 ![ML](Stock_model/images/ML_Model_Page.PNG)
 #### Figure 3
 ![ML](Stock_model/images/ML_Model_Page_Features.PNG)